johan-lejdung/golang-prototype/README.md

 Install golang: https://golang.org/doc/install

+*Sidenote: GoLang keeps all of it's code (and your code) in a huge rootfolder, to more easily reuse common packages.
+This is was is refered as GOPATH.*

 If not already done, add the following lines to ~/.bach_profile or ~/.zshrc (if using zsh)

     `export GOPATH=/Users/<username>/go`